GDPR compliance

 Lawful and Fair Processing

-At the forefront stands the imperative for businesses to process personal data in a manner that is not only lawful but also fair.
-This requires obtaining explicit consent from individuals or demonstrating a legitimate basis for data processing activities.
-It ensures transparency and accountability in data handling practices.
+Businesses must process personal data lawfully and fairly.
+This means obtaining explicit consent from individuals or having a legitimate basis for data processing activities.
+It ensures transparency and accountability in data handling.

 Purpose Limitation

-Building upon the foundation of lawful processing, the principle of Purpose Limitation underscores the importance of clarity and specificity in data collection efforts.
 Personal data should be collected for specific, clearly defined purposes.
-Any subsequent use should align with these original objectives.
-This principle is in place to prevent the risk of mission expansion and unauthorised handling of data.
+Any subsequent use must align with these original objectives.
+This principle prevents mission creep and unauthorised data handling.

 Data Minimisation